openpharma/mtdesign/cran-comments.md

 ### Fedora Linux
 * checking HTML version of manual ...
 NOTE Skipping checking HTML validation: no command 'tidy' found

+  I cannot add Tidy to the PATH, nor update Tidy on the external Fedora Linux server.

+## Downstream dependencies
+There are currently no downstream dependencies for this package: it is a new package.

 ## Other